-Suppose you notice an abnormal growth in your mouth, and your physician tells you you have an ameloblastoma, what does that mean?
-Read on to learn more about this odontogenic tumor and how you and your doctor should proceed.
+Suppose you notice an abnormal growth in your mouth, and your physician tells you it's ameloblastoma.
+You might be wondering, what does that mean, and is it serious?
+Read on to learn more about this odontogenic tumor and how your doctor can help you get the treatment you need.

-An ameloblastoma is usually painless.
-The only symptom may be a swelling in the area.
+Ameloblastoma is usually painless, with the only symptom being swelling in the area.
 It is usually only identified on radiographic examination in a dental office.
-The early developing lesion does not displace teeth or cause numbness, so the patient may not know there is a tumor growing in one of the jaw bones.
+Early developing lesions do not displace teeth or cause numbness, so the patient may not know a tumor is growing in one of their jawbones.
 If a potential lesion is identified on a dental radiograph, more elaborate imaging is required.
 This will include a CAT scan and possibly an MRI.
-The diagnosis can not be solely determined by imaging.
+However, the diagnosis cannot be solely determined by imaging.
 It requires a biopsy to make the final diagnosis.
 Cysts will sometimes appear similar to the ameloblastoma on the imaging.

-Aggressive surgery is the only treatment to remove the lesion and prevent recurrence.
+Unfortunately, surgery is the only treatment to remove an ameloblastoma and prevent a recurrence.
 The procedure requires removing the healthy bone surrounding the tumor so that no tumor cells are left behind to allow it to regrow.
-Because the surgery must be performed aggressively, teeth will be extracted and extensive hard and soft tissue plastic surgery reconstruction may be necessary.
-In the upper jaw after the surgery, there may be an opening into the sinuses that requires the patient to wear a special denture known as an obturator.
+Because the surgery must be performed aggressively, teeth will be extracted, and extensive hard and soft tissue plastic surgery reconstruction may be necessary.
+After the surgery, an opening into the upper jaw's sinuses requires the patient to wear a special denture known as an obturator.
 Unfortunately, recurrences are common even 10 to 20 years after surgery.
 Therefore, patients should be followed indefinitely and regularly evaluated for signs of changes to their mouth

-To keep your oral and overall health in good shape, visit your dentist and physician regularly for oral cancer evaluations.
-Also, keep a watchful eye when you brush twice daily with a toothbrush like the Colgate 360° toothbrush.
-Its multi-functioning bristles help to clean in between teeth and along the gum line.
-If you or your health care provider spot any abnormality.
+To keep your oral and overall health in good shape, visit your dental professional regularly for oral health evaluations.
+Also, keep a watchful eye when you brush your teeth twice daily.
+Suppose you or your health care provider spot any abnormality.
 In that case, they can determine the cause and begin the necessary treatment to get you started on the road to recovery.